MINDFULNESS IN RELATIONSHIP

 – To create a safe and supportive group environment for each member to deepen their understanding of themselves and to achieve a greater sense of freedom and wellbeing through participating in a therapeutic group inquiry process

 Relationships are the basic building blocks of our lives.
 Our personality is formed out of the early relationships in our family and upbringing, and our current lives are to a large extent influenced by the relationships we take part in: at work, with family, friends and intimate partners.
+The recurring problems and patterns we get stuck in, if not themselves directly relational, usually have relational underpinnings.

 This group will function as a relational laboratory, where we can explore and understand our relational patterns in vivo and experiment with new ways of being and interacting.
 This gives us an opportunity both for deeper insight into ourselves and also genuine pathways to freedom from patterns we feel stuck in.